 How does the Facebook algorithm work?

-How Facebook distributes content
+How Facebook ranks content

 Facebook uses four steps to find, rank, and distribute content.